 Take a look at this diagram:

-I’ll shed some light on various email marketing tools that have automation feature, but before doing so, you should know the core email automation elements that will make the email automation possible for you:
+I’ll shed some light on various email programs that have automation feature, but before doing so, you should know the core email automation elements that will make email automation possible for you:

 Email marketing software

 It’s essential to choose a well-reputed email marketing software that has versatile features to pull this off.
 Make sure that your email marketing tool has features such as automation, landing pages, and triggers.